severus-snape/mobius-ants/README.txt

 4).
 Skin the creatures with a mesh rather than a body constructed of OpenGL primitives.
 5).
 Added texture mapping to the creatures so that they have non-monochromatic features.
 6).
 Have both multiple cameras so that the user can switch between first person (as one of the ants/bipeds) and third person.

+Image Explanation:
+The image is of a preliminary mobius strip and a ladybug mesh that we will try to animate walking along the strip.